ewingard/AcademicSite/content/publication/AI Pub/index.md

 ---
-title: 'The Impact of Biases in Facial Recognition NNs'
+title: 'The Impact of Biases in Facial Recognition Artificial Neural Networks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here